 Some of the links in this post may be affiliate links.
-If you make a purchase through these links, we receive a commission at no extra cost to you.
 See our disclosure for more info.

 Sometimes when we ask a question, we need an immediate answer.
 At other times the most appropriate response is to consider why we are asking the question in the first place.
 This is particularly relevant for these broad, often subjective questions that have no clear-cut answer.